bigskysoftware/htmx/www/examples/delete-row.md

 This example shows how to implement a delete button that removes a table row upon completion.

-Each row has a button with a `kt-delete` attribute containing the url on which to issue a DELETE request to delete the row from the server.
+Each row has a button with a `hx-delete` attribute containing the url on which to issue a DELETE request to delete the row from the server.
 This request should respond with empty content.

 ```html